What Are the Penalties for Multiple Speeding Tickets in Utah?

 - 11-20 mph over the speed limit = 55 demerit points

 - 21 mph over the speed limit = 75 demerit points

 Violating Utah’s speeding laws is an infraction.
 In Utah, there is no jail time for infractions, only fines.
 The penalties for multiple speeding tickets in Utah is a gradual increase of points on your driving record until your license is suspended.
 However, speeding violations in a reduced speed school zone can result in misdemeanor charges.
 Misdemeanors carry penalties like jail time for up to one year and high criminal fines.
 For example, a class B misdemeanor carries a possible 6-month jail term and up to $1,000 in fines.

 Before you can be convicted of a speeding violation, you must be issued a traffic ticket.
 Traffic tickets, also known as citations, state information about your offense including where you can go to challenge the citation.

 If you wish to dispute your citation, you can plead not guilty to the speeding violation and present your case to the court.
 At this trial, you may call witnesses and present evidence to prove your innocence.
 You should be aware that the officer who cited you will likely testify against you.
 Additionally, the prosecution can also call witnesses to contradict your case.
 You should consider bringing an experienced criminal defense attorney to your case to represent you.

 Our Salt Lake City Criminal Defense Attorneys Can Help You Fight Your Speeding Violations

-If you or a family member has multiple speeding tickets, you should contact an experienced Salt Lake City criminal defense attorney.
+If you or a family member has multiple speeding tickets, you should contact an experienced Salt Lake City criminal defense lawyer.
 Darwin Overson is a dedicated attorney that will provide you with aggressive legal representation.
 The legal professionals at Overson Law, PLLC can fight your speeding case and help you restore your driver’s license.
 To schedule a free consultation, call us at (801) 758-2287.